-ve direct control over these items.
-She receives no response in regards to her letter to DGEV administrators. • Nancy feels disillusioned and frustrated.
-She is considering leaving DGEV stating that she feels cheated.
-Nancy's teaching colleagues are frustrated at her.
+- Nancy feels disillusioned and frustrated.
+She is considering leaving MILO stating that she feels cheated. - Nancy's teaching colleagues are frustrated at her.
 They don't understand why she simply doesn't adapt to the environment.
-They're starting to avoid her in the cafeteria and hallways.
-DGEV administrators are upset at Nancy as they feel she has a bad attitude and that she must adjust to the Korean way of doing things. uest ions: 1.
-What should Nancy do?
+They're starting to avoid her in the cafeteria and hallways. - MILO administrators are upset at Nancy as they feel she has a bad attitude and that she must adjust to the Chinese way of doing things.

+1. What should Nancy do?

 2. Do you believe Nancy has a valid complaint?